TheImmortals/TheImmortals/README.md

 ![Discord](https://discord.c99.nl/widget/theme-3/816268745336029215.png)

-Hey, I'm Arjun Kumar Shastri, a Web Developer and a Discord Bot Developer from India.
+Hey, I'm Arjun Kumar, a Web Developer and a Discord Bot Developer from India.

  **Information:**

 - 🔭 I’m currently working on  **Discord Bots and Pokemon Showdown Servers.**
+-  My own profile website: **https://immortalsx.glitch.me/**
 - 🌱 I’m currently learning  **C++ and TS (TypeScript).**
 - 👯 I’m looking to collaborate on **More Open Source Projects.**
 - 🤔 I’m looking for help with  **Some technical commands for my Discord Bot**